bernaferrari/GradleKotlinConverter/README.md

 Please see this tool as a helper, a first resource like Android Studio's Java converter to Kotlin: it won't make a _perfect_ conversion, but it helps a lot in reducing the time you would spend on repetitive tasks.

-On my own apps, I've used apostrophes \' instead of quotation marks \" since forever, so it wasn't fun when I discovered I would need to modify more than 100 lines of code to make Kotlin DSL work.
-Besides this, the tool also solves a few common issues that might appear, like the ```task clean(type: Delete)``` that becomes a completely different thing.

-Getting Started
+💻 Getting Started
 ---------------

 The tool was developed using [kscript](https://github.com/holgerbrandl/kscript).
 You can find how to install it [here](https://github.com/holgerbrandl/kscript#installation).
 Gradle 5 is [currently incompatible](https://github.com/holgerbrandl/kscript/issues/197) with the tool that packages it, so I'm afraid you will need to [install kscript](https://github.com/holgerbrandl/kscript#installation) before running this tool.
-It should be release easy, however.
+It should be really easy, however.
 After that, you can run the script by calling:

 ```
 ./gradlekotlinconverter.kts build.gradle